-- 2.1 Notices to competitors will be posted on the official notice board.
-The official notice board will be located at the south entrance of the Seattle Yacht Club Portage Bay clubhouse and optionally on the Seattle Yacht Club web site at www.seattleyachtclub.org.
-On days of racing, the official notice board will move temporarily to the east entrance of the Corinthian Yacht Club clubhouse and return to the original location after racing on Sunday. - 2.2 The race committee may provide unofficial communication at any time by hail or over VHF 72.
-Any communication not governed by the rules is unofficial communication.
+- 2.1 Notices to competitors will be posted on the official notice board. - 2.2 The official notice board will at the Seattle Yacht Club clubhouse at Elliott Bay Marina and, before and after the date of the event, on the Seattle Yacht Club web site at www.seattleyachtclub.org under the Sailing / Regattas tab - 2.3 The race committee may provide unofficial communication at any time by hail or over VHF 72.
+Any communication not defined by the rules is unofficial communication.
 A request for redress may not be based on any aspect of unofficial communication, including content, timeliness, existence, or failure to hear.
 This changes RRS 62.1(a).